Funk66/leankit/README.md

   >>> leankit.api.authenticate('domain', 'user@example.org', 'passw0rd')
   ```

-You can avoid this step by setting the environment variables `LEANKIT_DOMAIN`, `LEANKIT_USERNAME` and `LEANKIT_PASSWORD` respectively.
+You can skip this step by setting the environment variables `LEANKIT_DOMAIN`, `LEANKIT_USERNAME` and `LEANKIT_PASSWORD` respectively.
-Alternatively, credentials can be stored in plain text within your `~/.config` folder with the
+Alternatively, credentials can be stored in plain text within your `~/.config` folder with the following command:
-following command:

   ```bash
   $ python -m leankit.config